good-marik/QuadraticEquationSolver/README.md

-Quadratic Equation Solver with a Graphical Interface
+Quadratic equation solver with a GUI